mkieblesz/local-workspace/README.md

 - `ctrl+c` from tab where services are running
 - `make clean-all` shuts down dbs and runs `make clean` for each service

+Recreating databases:

+- `make ultimate-recreate-dbs` same as `make ultimate`, but recreates all databases and runs whole migration history

 ### All in docker

 - `make ultimate` cleans, builds, runs, migrates, loads fixtures and collects statics for all containers